 Defense is not enough.

-Typically, if a member has a question about their healthcare, they’d leverage their care navigation solution to reach out to their health guide directly.
+Typically, if a member has a question about their healthcare, they’d leverage their care navigation solution to reach out to their clinical guide directly.
 Let’s say a member was unexpectedly billed nearly triple for their recent doctor’s appointment.
 They would then reach out to their health guide, explain the issue, and the problem would get resolved, saving the member unnecessary out-of-pocket expenses and eventually ending the interaction.
 This is a common example of the defensive approach seen in care navigation that allows the member to get their problem resolved quickly, but doesn’t necessarily solve long-term health issues.

 A defense-only strategy addresses the immediate need, but latent gaps in care might fall through the cracks, leading to unmet health needs and higher costs.
 All of this begs the following questions: (1) what if the health guide took a more ‘offensive’ approach by diving into a member’s unmet health needs, and (2) what if health guides engaged members identified with gaps in care through proactive outreach?